Marconoyet/mail-template/README.md

 - you can go to folder of display in repository and see how it look in mobile and desktop.

-Feel free to contribute to this repository by submitting pull requests or suggesting improvements.
-Happy mailing! 📧

 # Contact

 If you have any questions or need further assistance, feel free to contact me: